-Step 2: Reflecting on Inclusive Practices (The RISE)
+Step 2: Reflecting on an Inclusive System of Education (The RISE)

 “The RISE helped our team discover our strengths and areas for growth...and engage in deeper conversations and truly evaluate where our state is currently and create a plan for where we want to go.
 I am so grateful for the work we are doing with the RISE!”

-- Become familiar with the purpose and desired outcomes of the Reflecting on Inclusive Systems of Education (RISE) tool
+- Become familiar with the purpose, tools and processes of Reflecting on an Inclusive System of Education (RISE)

-- Learn about the role of the RISE facilitator and the strategies that facilitate great RISE discussions
+- Learn the role of the RISE facilitator and strategies to facilitate the RISE Part 1 and RISE Part 2

-Ongoing self-reflection is essential to creating sustainable inclusive systems.
-Reflecting on Inclusive Systems of Education (RISE) is a facilitated self-reflection tool that provides the Equitable Inclusive Leadership Team (EILT) with the opportunity to engage in deep and important discussions about your system's current use of inclusive educational practices for all students, including students with significant cognitive disabilities.
+Ongoing self-reflection is essential to creating sustainable, inclusive systems of education.
+The Reflecting on an Inclusive System of Education (RISE) is a facilitated reflection process that provides the Equitable Inclusive Leadership Team (EILT) with the opportunity to engage in deep and important discussions about the system's current use of inclusive educational practices for all students, including students with significant cognitive disabilities.

 The RISE Frame of Reference

 The RISE Frame of Reference describes a set of beliefs that are fundamental to inclusive education for students with significant cognitive disabilities.
-Discussing the Frame of Reference allows team members to build a common understanding of what it means to be a truly inclusive system and identify potential attitudinal or mindset barriers that may need to be addressed as they move forward.
-It can be helpful to have team members take turns reading the items aloud.
+Reviewing the Frame of Reference allows team members to build a common understanding of what it means to be a truly inclusive system.
+The RISE Frame of Reference should be available for team members to refer to throughout the meeting.
+It can help identify potential attitudinal or mindset barriers that may need to be addressed as the EILT moves forward.
+It can even be helpful to have team members take turns reading the items aloud.
 Ask the team what they think and feel about the statements.
-The RISE Frame of Reference should be available for team members to refer to throughout the meeting.

-The RISE Focus Areas describe four categories of evidence-based practices (EBPs) essential in sustainable inclusive systems.
+The RISE is composed of four Focus Areas.
+Each Focus Area is comprised of evidence-based practices (EBPs) essential to sustainable inclusive systems.
 The RISE EBPs were gathered through a systematic review of research literature, university textbooks, and existing checklists of inclusive practices (Ryndak et al., 2021).
 Implementation of each Focus Area brings you closer to creating welcoming and inclusive schools communities for all students, including students with significant cognitive disabilities.